thealokpandey/Algo-comparision/README.md

 # Algo-comparision
-This project will showcase the real execution time vs the theoritical time complexity of different algorithm.
+Description: This project will showcase the real execution time vs the theoritical time complexity of different algorithm.

+Aim: To find the acuracy of the time complexity formula and understand the trend.